royemosby/no-stories/src/recipes/meade.md

 ## Work log

-_This is the first time attempting this recipe and is an experiement.
+_This is the first time attempting this recipe and is an experiment.
 I do not know if this recipe produces a quality product or I am going to end up with hootch.
 For this reason, I am keeping a log of observations._

 - April 25th 2020: Recipe came together easily.
 I shook the bottles to redistribute the raspberries which kept floating to the top.
 Short of 2 hours, the bottles started to bubble lightly.
 The raspberry seeds were going on a fermentation bubble ride up and down the bottles.